pysb/pysb/doc/tutorial.rst

 element of that list.
 The output for each monomer is a more verbose, explicit representation of the same call we used to define it. [#mkw]_

-Here we can start to see how **Pysb** is different from other modeling tools.
+Here we can start to see how **PySB** is different from other modeling tools.
 With other tools, text files are typically created with a certain syntax, then passed through an execution tool to perform a task and produce an output, whether on the screen or to an output file.
-In **Pysb** on the other hand we write Python code defining our model in a regular Python module, and the elements we define in that module can be inspected and manipulated as Python objects interactively in one of the Python REPLs such as *iPython* or
+In **PySB** on the other hand we write Python code defining our model in a regular Python module, and the elements we define in that module can be inspected and manipulated as Python objects interactively in one of the Python REPLs such as *iPython* or